INE-3900 Thesis - M-IN - 45 ECTS

 For each progress meeting the students have to prepare written status reports, which have to be reviewed and accepted by the supervisor(s).

-The work with the resulting R&D report is mandatory in order to obtain the master degree.
+The work with the resulting R&D report is mandatory in order to obtain the master’s degree.
 It is also provided that all the other mandatory subjects are passed.

 Part I is finalized with an oral presentation of the work, and of the achieved results.

-The written final report with all relevant enclosures and documentation has to be handed-in in due time.
+The written final report with all relevant enclosures and documentation must be handed-on within the due.
 This part will be finalized with an oral presentation of the work and the achieved results.

 The final report with enclosures will be assessed as a whole based on its scientific contribution as well as the possible further use of the results.

 The assessment will usually focus on the following criteria: Accomplishment in accordance with the predefined assignment, academic with regard to data collection, methodology, data processing, data utilization, comments, conclusions, independency, originality, structure, outline, editing, context, style of writing, orthography, illustrations, documentation (sources, citations, and references), complexity, and workload.
 The grades are based on the ECTS-system: A (excellent), B (very good), C (good), D (satisfactory), E (sufficient) and F (fail).

 A re-sit exam will not be arranged for this course.

 - Campus: Narvik |

 - ECTS: 45